 Amy Hawksworth is the Talent Acquisition Manager at Vega, a North American natural health food and supplement company.
-Vega has been named one of the Best Workplaces in Canada and has been recognized as one of the Best Workplaces for Women.
-The company honors a triple bottom line approach to business placing emphasis on people, planet and performance.
+Vega has been named one of the Best Workplaces in Canada and has been recognised as one of the Best Workplaces for Women.
+The company honours a triple bottom line approach to business placing emphasis on people, planet and performance.

 I reached out to Amy to discuss employer branding and work-life balance working in such a fast-paced industry.

 Can you tell us a little bit about yourself, your background, and what your role entails as the Talent Acquisitions Manager at Vega?

 I’ve spent the majority of the first part of my career in retail working for major food brands — I would say I’ve grown up being influenced by these brand leaders and their marketing strategies.

 I went to school to complete a sales and marketing diploma and later, a degree in business and while working on my degree, I completed an HR course and instantly fell in love with the industry.
 From then on, I decided to direct my career towards HR.

 Since then, I have gained experience managing general HR functions, have created end to end recruitment strategies, and have spent time building strong employment brands and finding ways to always improve the employee experience.

 As Vega’s Talent Acquisition Manager, I’m responsible for the end to end recruitment process —this means sourcing candidates through online channels or reaching out to them and then taking candidates through the entire process right up until onboarding where they will be handed over to our onboarding specialist team upon hire.